SanderJBouwman/shiniertreecheckbox/readme.md

 ### States
 You can customize the behaviour of the checkboxes by setting the `options.states` parameter.
 This parameter accepts a string that specifies the mode of the checkboxes.
 All states have default values.
 These can be changed by setting the `options.defaultState` parameter.
 This parameter accepts a string that specifies the default state of the checkboxes.
-Currently adding more states in R is not supported, but can be added by editing the JS module (core.js &rarr; TreeCheckbox.defaultStates).
+Currently, adding more states in R is not supported, but can be added by editing the JS module (core.js &rarr; TreeCheckbox.defaultStates).
 The available states are:

 | Mode     | States                 | Default Value | Description                                                                                                                     |
 |----------|------------------------|---------------|---------------------------------------------------------------------------------------------------------------------------------|